DUDU0123/STOCK-WATCHLIST-APP/README.md

 To run this application successfully on your device:

 1. Clone this repository.
+2. Open this repository in your IDE after clone.
-2. Open the terminal in your IDE and run the following command: `flutter pub get`.
+3. Open the terminal in your IDE and run the following command: `flutter pub get`.
-3. Obtain an API key from the [Alphavantage website](https://www.alphavantage.co).
+4. Obtain an API key from the [Alphavantage website](https://www.alphavantage.co).
-4. Use the API key to make requests and fetch data.
+5. Use the API key to make requests and fetch data.
-5. After completing these steps, you can successfully run the application.
+6. After completing these steps, you can successfully run the application.